zachsain/virtual-closet-app/README.md

 - Allow users to add new pieces from the brands and styles pages.
 - Add new routes for looks books, wishlist, and overall just making it a more useful tool for people who want to manage their clothes, styles and brands.
+- Allow users to track how much they are spending